 KRISS Vector Gen II

-Despite several outstanding striker-fired pistols coming onto the market in recent years, like the Smith & Wesson M&P and Heckler & Koch VP-9, Glock still owns the largest portion of the American law enforcement market.
+Despite several outstanding striker-fired pistols coming onto the market in recent years, like the Heckler & Koch VP-9, Glock still owns the largest portion of the American law enforcement market.
 Having a sub-gun that can shoot the same magazines as the officer’s sidearm is incredibly advantageous for departments and officers.

 Changing between .45 ACP and 9mm calibers can be done in seconds, without any tools.
 KRISS offers barrel and lower receivers options for those who already have the original Vector and don’t want to buy a completely new firearm.
 The KRISS Vector Gen II comes with a Defiance KRISS stock providing several adjustment to overall length and length of trigger pull.
 KRISS offers the Vector Gen II in California, New Jersey, and Massachusetts compliant models.

 Additional standard equipment on the KRISS Vector Gen II are Magpul front and rear flip-up sights (BUIS), full length Picatinny top rail, lower Picatinny accessory rail, and a single Glock magazine.
 The Picatinny rails offer a wealth of options for forward grips, lights, lasers, and advanced optics.

 Oh, and if you’re not big on .45 ACP or 9mm just wait a little bit longer as KRISS has already announced additional Vector Gen II models in .357 SIG, .40 S&W, and the impressive 10mm.

 Kriss Vector Gen II Features